kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->

-This KEP defines a new field `MatchLabelKeys` in `TopologySpreadConstraint` for end users to set the key of labels used to group Pods belonging to the same workloads.
-Scheduler plugin will obtain the value from the pod labels by the key and consider pods with the same key-value as a group .
-Then the spreading will apply to pods belonging to the same group.
-This will allow end users to set the keys to the labels whose values user doesn't know before creating the pod like `revisions` in rolling upgrades.
+The pod topology spread feature allows users to define the group of pods over which spreading is applied using a LabelSelector.
+This means the user should know the exact label key and value when defining the pod spec.

+This KEP proposes a complementary field to LabelSelector named `MatchLabelKeys` in `TopologySpreadConstraint` which represent a set of label keys only.
+The scheduler will use those keys to look up label values from the incoming pod; and those key-value labels are ANDed with `LabelSelector` to identify the group of existing pods over which the spreading skew will be calculated.

+The main case that this new way for identifying pods will enable is constraining skew spreading calculation to happen at the revision level in Deployments during rolling upgrades.

 ## Motivation